open-telemetry/opentelemetry-cpp/docs/cpp-sdk-factory-design.md

 works.

-However, in case of a bug fixed in opentelemetry-cpp itself, the entire application must be rebuild (with a fixed version), redistributed, and reinstalled, to have the bug effectively fixed.
+However, in case of a bug fixed in opentelemetry-cpp itself, the entire application must be rebuilt (with a fixed version), redistributed, and reinstalled, to have the bug effectively fixed.

 This is highly undesirable.